antabangun/DualRefine/README.md

 After downloading the dataset and the pretrained models, you can try evaluating the model by following the bash script `eval.sh`.
 The script will evaluate the model on the KITTI dataset.

+### Output Information

+At inference, the DualRefine model outputs a tuple of depth and relative poses, including both initial and refined estimates.

+#### Depth Output:
+- Initial depth can be obtained from the depth dictionary using the key `('disp', 0, 0)`
+- Refined depth can be obtained from the depth dictionary using the key `('disp', 0, 1)`

+#### Pose Output:
+- The `poses` output contains a list of initial and refined poses

 <!-- ## Demo

 0. Download a raw KITTI sequence from [here](http://www.cvlibs.net/datasets/kitti/raw_data.php), or simply use the sequences that are already included in the `./kitti_data` folder.